kluctl/template-controller/docs/use-case-transformation.md

 <!-- This comment is uncommented when auto-synced to www-kluctl.io

 ---
-title: Use Case: Transformation of Secrets/Objects
+title: "Use Case: Transformation of Secrets/Objects"
-description: Use Case: Transformation of Secrets/Objects
+description: "Use Case: Transformation of Secrets/Objects"
 weight: 50
 ---
 -->